Yesterday was the only Christmas Eve I ever spent alone. Maybe I would not have enjoyed it had I not had options to be with friends.

 Still going to Oregon, you know!

-ninety dollars later the car is repaired.
+About four o'clock and ninety dollars later the car is repaired.
 It seems she has a rodent problem and the beasties have been enjoying bits of her automobile.
 In addition there was no fuel!
 Probably evaporated, or a well placed bite from a rat handled that.
 She insists that someone syphoned it out.
 The mechanic says he doesn't recommend driving that car to Oregon, but she says she's driven much worse.
 So she loads up the dog, locks the house, and hopefully she's save with her family by now.

 I worry about all the other travellers on the road when she takes these trips.
 I have never encountered her in traffic so I really don't know how well she drives.
 In any case I'm not going north.
 But aren't there many other old drivers who should give it up for the well being of others.